thenexthub/Codira/docs/OptimizationTips.rst

 Reducing Dynamic Dispatch
 =========================

-Swift by default is a very dynamic language like Objective-C. Unlike Objective-C, Swift gives the programmer the ability to improve runtime performance when necessary by removing or reducing this dynamism.
+Codira by default is a very dynamic language like Objective-C. Unlike Objective-C, Codira gives the programmer the ability to improve runtime performance when necessary by removing or reducing this dynamism.
 This section goes through several examples of language constructs that can be used to perform such an operation.